Maharana Pratap Singh Biography- 1572- 1597

 Why is it named as Haldighati Battlefield?

 They named Haldighati after the yellow land, which appears like the color of turmeric and turmeric.
 Turmeric is called “Haladi” in Hindi.
 One more feature of this land is well-known for its hilly area.
 Hilly areas are known with the word “Ghati.”
 Hence, it’s called Haldighati.
-Because war happened in a hilly place that avoided direct confrontation war.
+Because war happened in a hilly place that avoided direct confrontation during war.

 Maharana Pratap knew they did not have a large number of troops, so he planned to fight that battle in the Haldighati area.
 This war technique was known as Guerrilla Warfare.
 Later, these enemy war tactics were called Ganimi Kava in Marathi.
 Later, this technique of war was much more successfully used by Chhatrapati Shivaji Bhosale against the Mughals.